stefanwalther/widget-tutorial/src/subjects/widget-organization/readme.md

 ---
 title: Widget organization
-draft: false
+sub-title: "Widgets can be organized in Widget libraries."
 ---

-Widgets can be organized in Widget libraries.

 ## What makes a Widget unique?
 When you create a widget in the Widget editor (Dev Hub), a unique Id (Global Unique Identifier) will be created, this makes the widget unique.